sandewt/mod_adminnotes/README.md

 ### DESCRIPTION ###

 **This module shows in the Control Panel the website administrator notes.
-After installation, go to: Extensions -&gt; Modules, click on "Administrator Notes" and set the Access level.
-The Position is cpanel.**
+After installation, go to: Extensions -&gt; Modules.
+Click on "Administrator Notes".
+Publish and save the module.**

 **Click on the button "Edit Notes" in the Control Panel to make notes.
 Change the example text as desired.**